Compare plans today.

 Medicare covers mastectomy bras, but they are subject to deductibles and coinsurance.
 Learn how a Medicare Supplement plan can lower your out-of-pocket Medicare costs for mastectomy bras, cancer treatment and more.

-by Christian Worstell | Published January 18, 2024 | Reviewed by John Krahnert
+Christian Worstell by Christian Worstell Published Reviewed by John Krahnert

-Medicare Mart B covers mastectomy bras following a mastectomy.
+Medicare Part B covers mastectomy bras following a mastectomy.
 You are typically responsible for paying your Medicare Part B deductible and coinsurance costs for a mastectomy bra, and a Medicare Supplement insurance plan (also called Medigap) could help pay these Medicare costs.

 Learn more about the Medicare mastectomy bra coverage limitations, costs and financial help options.

-Compare Medigap plans in your area.
+Compare Medicare Supplement plans in your area.

 Or call now to speak with a licensed insurance agent: